spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 ## Files

-A number of files are written to the working directory at this time.
+A number of files are written to the working directory (the folder that SPM is running in and where it first looks for files) at this time.
 Images containing weighted parameter estimates are saved as `con_0001.nii`, `con_0002.nii`, etc. in the working directory.
 Images of T-statistics are saved as `spmT_0001.nii`, `spmT_0002.nii` etc., also in